Home » Fried plantain and beans stew

 Prepping your beans

-To start off, soak the beans for a few hours or overnight.
+To start off, soak the beans overnight.
 The beans absorb the water and allows it to soften a bit.
 This will cut your cooking time in half.
 Seriously, I remember how people used to boil beans for like 4 hours just to get it to break down.
 Not worth it, in my opinion, so I think soaking the beans is a necessary step.
 Black eyed beans (peas) are commonly used but I used sweet brown beans for this recipe.
 Some people also like to add tomatoes to their bean stew but I don’t add it.
 I used dried shrimp but dry crayfish is a really popular choice.

 What oil should I use?